Convective stability of the critical waves of an FKPP growth process: Geometric singular perturbation theory

 \section{Geometric singular perturbation theory}

 For passing continuously from $d = 0$ to $d \ll 1$ in System \eqref{Eq:perturbed_wave}, we apply geometric singular perturbation theory for smooth systems, based on work by F\'{e}nichel \cite{Fenichel_orgiginal_work, Jones_Singular_Perturbation}.
-We briefly present the underlying theory and its application to the present case.
+We present the underlying theory and its application to the present case (briefly, since it is rather standard).
 Given two $C^\infty$ functions $f$ and $g$, consider the following smooth field:

 The variable $z$ is called the \textit{fast variable}, the variable $y$ is called the \textit{slow variable}.
 Geometric singular perturbation theory leads to a result that describes trajectories that are continuous in $\epsilon$ in a neighborhood of $\epsilon = 0$.
 Introduced by F\'{e}nichel in the 70s \cite{Fenichel_orgiginal_work}, this approach has been classical for dealing with singularly perturbed systems, check \cite{Jones_Singular_Perturbation}.
 The central assumption is given as follows, it ensures that the fast variables indeed move along fast stable and unstable manifolds: \begin{definition} For $z \in \mathds{R}^n, y \in \mathds{R}^l$, consider a fixed point $P \in \mathds{R}^{n+l}$ of a dynamical system as in \eqref{Eq:Fenichel_fast_new}.
 It is called a \textit{normally hyperbolic} critical point, if the linearization of the system around $P$ has exactly $l$ Eigenvalues that lie on the imaginary axis. \end{definition} For $\epsilon = 0$, the $l$ Eigenvalues with zero real-part of the Jacobian at a normally hyperbolic point must correspond to the slow (constant for $\epsilon = 0$) variables.
 Only the movement in the fast direction remains.
 In this setting, a separation of time-scales occurs for $\epsilon \neq 0$ sufficiently small, and one can treat the fast and slow variables separately.
 The following theorem is a combination of Theorems 1-3 in the monograph of C. Jones \cite{Jones_Singular_Perturbation}, this compact form is due to Rottschäfer \cite{ROTTSCHAFER_Sing_Pert_Wave}: